Drm1804/one-time-message/README.md

 1. Send any text message to the bot.
 2. The bot will return a link, which you can share with the recipient.
 Once the recipient reads the message, it will be deleted.

-## Limitations

-- Messages sent in private chats cannot be deleted by the bot.
-- The bot does not function in groups with more than two participants.
-- Sending sensitive data is at your own risk.
-For added security, consider splitting sensitive information into multiple messages.

 ## Support and Development

 If you have ideas for improving the project, feel free to fork the repository and submit a pull request.